ChloeCodesThings/FakeCallWorkshop/README.md

 *This can sometimes take a minute or two, so be patient- and only click run once (otherwise, you may get multiple calls back to back)!*

-📝 NOTE: If you are still using a trail account, texts and calls from Twilio will have a *Sent from your Twilio trail account* message before it (with calls, you'll need to press any number to run your code).
+📝 NOTE: If you are still using a trial account, texts and calls from Twilio will have a *Sent from your Twilio trial account* message before it (with calls, you'll need to press any number to run your code).
 If you'd like to remove this, consider upgrading and adding code **CHLOE20** for some credits.

 🎊 YOU DID IT!!! 🎊 You made your second Azure function using Twilio to send a call!
 Feel free to play and switch the **RECIPIENT_NUMBER** value as you wish.
 Again, I'll reiterate: if you're testing- it's easiest to keep your own number for now.
 Here's [a funny story about that](https://twitter.com/ChloeCondon/status/1105613535487225857). 🙈